The One Thing You Should Never Put in a Garbage Disposal

 Why Grease Causes Bigger Problems Than Solid Foods

 Unlike solid food scraps that can be turned into small particles, grease coats the inside of the pipes.
 It behaves differently since it coats the pipes rather than breaking apart.
 Once it sticks to the pipes, it acts like glue, trapping food particles that would normally wash away.
 Pasta, rice, coffee grounds, and vegetable scraps all cling to greasy residue, forming thick clogs that grow faster than expected.
-This combination creates blockages that no plunger can fix and frequently results in a call to a plumber for professional intervention.
+This combination creates blockages that no plunger can fix and frequently results in a call to a plumber in Collin for professional intervention.

 How Grease Affects Your Entire Plumbing System